mpq1990/node-clean-architecture-api-sample/README.md

 This is a simple node application that exposes end points to manipulate the car resource.

 The project is structured to follow the clean architecture model.
-More details can be found at this blog from uncle bob[source](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+More details can be found at this blog from uncle bob [source](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 The project is split in to independent layers.
 Domain, Controller and Framework.